decenter2021/quadruple-tank-setup/README.md

 ***

 ## 💡 Description

+The major hurdle in accessing laboratory experimentation is the <b>cost of acquiring experimental scientific equipment</b>, which is unbearable for many institutions.
+This repository provides the community of control <b>educators, practitioners, and researchers</b> with an <b>open-source low-cost</b> experimental setup and dedicated interface, which is <b>flexible</b> and very <b>easily reproducible</b>.

 <p align="justify">
-The Quadruple-Tank Setup is tecnhically described in
+The Quadruple-Tank Setup is thoroughly described in
 </p>
 <p align="justify">
 <a href="">Pedroso, L., Batista, P. (2022) Reproducible Low-cost Flexible Quadruple-Tank Process Experimental Setup for Control Educators, Practitioners, and Researchers [not published yet]</a>